leonardoAbreu30/watchTestFrontend/README.md

 - 🔐 Authentication system with Pinia state management
 - 📱 Fully responsive layout
 - 🛠 TypeScript support for better development experience
+- ☁️ Serverless architecture with AWS Lambda and S3
+- 🔄 Automated deployments via GitHub Actions
+- 🏗️ Infrastructure as Code using Terraform

+## Instructions for Use

+To use the Watch Test application:

+1. **Registration**: Create a new account by visiting the registration page and providing your email and password.
+2. **Login**: Once registered, log in to your account using your credentials.
+3. **Managing Todos**: After logging in, you can:
+   - Create new todos that will be associated with your account
+   - View all your existing todos
+   - Update the status of your todos
+   - Delete todos you no longer need

+Note: All todos are tied to your personal account, ensuring your data remains private and organized.
+You must be logged in to create, view, or manage your todos.

 ## Tech Stack